-In 2019, the OECD released MAP statistics per jurisdiction (Mutual Agreement Procedure Statistics per jurisdiction for 2019).
+In 2020, the OECD released MAP statistics per jurisdiction (Mutual Agreement Procedure Statistics per jurisdiction for 2020).
 These statistics are generally divided between the outcomes of transfer pricing cases and 'other cases'.

-According to this report, Luxembourg had a total of 180 MAP cases since 1 January 2016.
-Of those, there were 37 transfer pricing cases and 143 other cases.
+According to this report, Luxembourg had a total of 175 (compared to 180 in 2019) MAP cases since 1 January 2016.
+Of those, there were 38 (compared to 37 in 2019) transfer pricing cases and 137 (compared to 143 in 2019) other cases.
 This is a notable and dramatic increase when compared to only 31 cases for all years prior to 2016.

-In terms of success, 67 per cent of all post-2016 MAP transfer pricing cases resulted in an agreement that either eliminated double taxation or resolved any taxation not in conformity with the applicable tax treaty.
-Further, 25 per cent of such cases were withdrawn by the taxpayer, and 8 per cent were granted unilateral relief.
+In terms of success, 43 per cent of all post-2016 MAP transfer pricing cases resulted in an agreement that either eliminated double taxation or resolved any taxation not in conformity with the applicable tax treaty.
+Further, 21 per cent of such cases were withdrawn by the taxpayer, and 7 per cent were granted unilateral relief.
+The remaining 29 per cent were denied MAP access.